Workforce Investment Act (WIA)

 The Governor has appointed a State Workforce Investment Board (WIB) consisting primarily of representatives from businesses, labor organizations, educational institutions, and community organizations.
 The State WIB assists the Governor in designing a statewide plan and establishing appropriate program policy.

 The 49 Local Workforce Investment Areas (LWIAs) administer WIA services as designated by the Governor.
 Factors that are considered in designating these LWIAs include geographic location, population, and commonality of labor market areas.
 The Chief Elected Official (CEO) of each LWIA appoints a Local WIB with a local membership similar to the State WIB.
-The Local WIB develops and submits a local area plan to the Governor, appoints local One-Stop operators, and selects eligible organizations to provide services for youth and adults.
+The Local WIB develops and submits a local area plan to the Governor, appoints local Job Center operators, and selects eligible organizations to provide services for youth and adults.
 In cooperation with the CEO, the Local WIB appoints a Youth Council that will help establish youth policy for local education and job training.

 The activities provided by WIA at the local level offer a variety of benefits to both program participants and the communities in which they reside: